 Latin America & Caribbean (LAC) is by far the most severely affected throughout the comparisons.
 Even if we go by the officially reported data, the cumulative death toll has far exceeded the pre-pandemic top cause of death.
 The consistency in this picture for LAC between reported COVID-19 deaths and excess deaths (scroll through and the map barely changes) is partly explained by the fact that (a) the pandemic has indeed been severe in LAC and (b) several countries (including Ecuador and Peru) have conformed the officially reported mortality stats to the available estimates of excess deaths.

-Interestingly, as we move from mid-point to upper-bound estimates, a number of countries remain in the green zone, including CAR, Niger, Nigeria and Somalia.
+Interestingly, as we move from mid-point to upper-bound estimates, a number of countries remain in the green zone, including CAR, Nigeria and Somalia.

 Middle East & North Africa (MNA) show a pattern of turning from sporadically green (including in some large countries in the Middle East such as Saudi Arabia) when it comes to the official statistics on COVID-19 deaths into different shades of red when we show the different estimates of excess deaths by The Economist.
-Countries were reported COVID-19 deaths are comparable to leading causes of death in 2019 include Iran, Iraq, Libya and Tunisia.
+Countries where reported COVID-19 deaths are comparable to leading causes of death in 2019 include Iran, Iraq, Libya and Tunisia.

 South Asia (SAR) is turning very quickly red once we transition from reported COVID-19 stats to excess death estimates.
 India, the largest country in this region, reaches causes of death #2 already for the lower-bound of the 90% CI, with the mid-point estimate suggested that the cumulative excess death toll of the pandemic has been more severe than India’s top cause of death in 2019.
+Not only does South Asia have the highest excess death rate in the world, the high rates translate into large absolute numbers given the huge population in this region.

 This completes the description.
 A detailed discussion of the large standard errors and potential for bias in the estimates can be found in the original post.